Fall 2004 Scholar-in-Residence: Dror Ze'evi, Professor of Middle Eastern Studies, Ben Gurion University of the Negev, Israel

-Dr. Ze'evi earned his degrees in Middle Eastern History from Tel Aviv University, conducted post-doctoral studies at Princeton University, and has been a visiting scholar and instructor at Tel Aviv University, Hebrew University, Bosphorus University and on the faculty at Ben Gurion University since 1992.
-Dr. Ze'evi is the one of the founders of The Department of Middle East Studies at Ben Gurion University, which he headed from its foundation in 1995 to 1998, and again from 2002 to 2004.
-His An Ottoman Century: the District of Jerusalem in the 1600s, (SUNY Press, 1996, and also available in Hebrew and Turkish translations), based on primary sources in Turkish, Arabic, Hebrew and European languages, studies a long-neglected period in the history of Palestine and the Middle East.
-Producing Desire: Changing Sexual Discourse in the Ottoman Middle East, (Forthcoming from the University of California Press) studies major transformations in sexuality and gender conceptions in the Middle East from the sixteenth to the twentieth century.
-He has lectured and published widely on issues ranging from sex and gender in 16th century research and teaching interests include Middle Eastern society and culture in the modern and early modern period.
-He also founded The Chaim Herzog Center for Middle East Studies and Diplomacy and was its first chairperson, from 1997 to 2002.
+Dr. Ze'evi earned his degrees in Middle Eastern history from Tel Aviv University, conducted postdoctoral studies at Princeton University and has been a visiting scholar and instructor at Tel Aviv University, Hebrew University, Bosphorus University and on the faculty at Ben Gurion University since 1992.
+Dr. Ze'evi is the one of the founders of the Department of Middle East Studies at Ben Gurion University, which he headed from its foundation in 1995 to 1998 and again from 2002 to 2004.
+His An Ottoman Century: the District of Jerusalem in the 1600s (SUNY Press, 1996, also available in Hebrew and Turkish translations), based on primary sources in Turkish, Arabic, Hebrew and European languages, studies a long-neglected period in the history of Palestine and the Middle East.
+Producing Desire: Changing Sexual Discourse in the Ottoman Middle East, (Forthcoming from the University of California Press) studies major transformations in sexuality and gender conceptions in the Middle East from the 16th century to the 20th.
+He has lectured and published widely on issues ranging from sex and gender in 16th-century research; teaching interests include Middle Eastern society and culture in the modern and early modern period.
+He also founded the Chaim Herzog Center for Middle East Studies and Diplomacy and was its first chairperson, from 1997 to 2002.
 In the last three years he heads an Israeli contingent in second-track talks with Palestinian politicians and intellectuals.

-"Or" Premier of 2004 Cannes Film Festival Golden Camera award winning film for First Best Film, followed by a conversation with Israeli filmmaker Keren Yedaya, October 4, 2004
+Or, premier of 2004 Cannes Film Festival Golden Camera award–winning film for Best First Film, followed by a conversation with Israeli filmmaker Keren Yedaya, October 4, 2004

-"Histories of Sexuality in the Middle East" a lecture by Professor Dror Ze'evi, December 7, 2004
+"Histories of Sexuality in the Middle East," a lecture by Professor Dror Ze'evi, December 7, 2004

 Special Event: a visit with Sari Nusseibeh

-Panel discussion: Palestinian and Israeli Grass-roots Peace Initiatives, with Sari Nusseibeh, Dror Ze'evi and Steve Hoffmann November 10, 2004
+Panel discussion: Palestinian and Israeli Grassroots Peace Initiatives, with Sari Nusseibeh, Dror Ze'evi and Steve Hoffmann, November 10, 2004

-"Israeli-Palestinian Deadlocks: Persons or Issues?" a lecture by Dr. Sari Nusseibeh November 10, 2004
+"Israeli-Palestinian Deadlocks: Persons or Issues?" a lecture by Dr. Sari Nusseibeh, November 10, 2004

-"On Current Palestinian Political Culture" a discussion with Sari Nusseibeh, November 11, 2004
+"On Current Palestinian Political Culture," a discussion with Sari Nusseibeh, November 11, 2004

-Sari Nusseibeh is Professor of Islamic Philosophy and President of al Quds University in East Jerusalem; former Palestinian Liberation Organization representative in Jerusalem; Founder of Palestinian Peace Movement "The People's Campaign for Peace and Democracy;" co-Founder, with former Israeli security Shin Bet chief Ami Ayalon, of "The People's Voice;" recent recipient, along with Israeli author Amos Oz, of the Premi Internacional Catalunya Award for his peace work; and currently a Radcliffe Institute Fellow working on Nonviolence as a Means of Disarming Violence.
+Sari Nusseibeh is professor of Islamic philosophy and president of al Quds University in East Jerusalem; former Palestinian Liberation Organization representative in Jerusalem; founder of the Palestinian peace movement the People's Campaign for Peace and Democracy; co-founder, with former Israeli security Shin Bet chief Ami Ayalon, of The People's Voice; recent recipient, along with Israeli author Amos Oz, of the Premi Internacional Catalunya Award for his peace work; and currently a Radcliffe Institute fellow working on nonviolence as a means of disarming violence.